-The body coil is also often able to act as a receiver and allows large volumes of the body and multistation whole-body imaging (i.e. images of different sections of the body which are joined together to give a whole-body image) to be achieved.
+The body coil is also often able to act as a receiver and allows large volumes of the body and multistation whole-body imaging to be achieved.

 - Body coil; which is a volume coil built into the bore of the magnet which transmits the radiofrequency for most examinations.
-It transmits RF and receives MR signals, e.g. chest, and abdomen. - Head coils; Smaller homogeneous volume coils include head coils (Head coil is used for brain imaging, and it transmits and receives the signal) and knee coils, there is a range of designs, including birdcage designs.
+It transmits RF and receives MR signals, e.g. chest, and abdomen. - Head coils; Smaller homogeneous volume coils are used for brain imaging, and it transmits and receives the signal.